Bio

 Grand Challenges Doctoral Students’ Small Grant, University College London, 2021.

-- Awarded £2,500 for the project ”Re-Imagining Technology to Explore Gender Through a Game Jam”, a collaboration between myself and Leya George (UCL Interaction Centre).
+- Awarded £2,500 for the project ”Re-Imagining Technology to Explore Gender Through a Game Jam”.

 Making Spaces, Lloyds Register Foundation, 2019.